-In 2005, a VoIP telephony provider asked Axmor to develop a desktop application.
+In 2005, a VoIP telephony provider approached Axmor with a view to developing a desktop application.
 Our challenge was to develop a cross-platform client application for managing calls.
 This customer is now providing a multi-functional unified communication service to 30,000 companies in more than 90 countries.
 Its target audience includes call centers and other small and medium-sized enterprises that seek to enhance corporate communications.

 The system is seamlessly integrated with external CRM services.
 The administrator configures a URL that opens when a call is received or finished.
 For example, if an incoming number is associated with a CRM contact, the card of this contact opens.